Operation Banner: Number of troops deployed

 At the peak of the operation in the 1970s, the British Army was deploying around 21,000 soldiers.
 By 1980, the figure had dropped to 11,000, with a lower presence of 9,000 in 1985.
 The total climbed again to 10,500 after the intensification of the IRA use of improvised mortars toward the end of the 1980s.
 In 1992, there were 17,750 members of all British military forces taking part in the operation.
 The British Army build-up comprised three brigades under the command of a lieutenant-general.
 There were six resident battalions deployed for a period of two and a half years and four roulement battalions serving six-months tours.
 In July 1997, during the course of fierce riots in nationalist areas triggered by the Drumcree conflict, the total number of security forces in Northern Ireland increased to more than 30,000 (including the RUC).

 Equipment

-Vehicles used by the British military during Operation Banner, some of which were developed for the operation, include:
+Vehicles, aircraft and ships used by the British military during Operation Banner, some of which were developed for the operation, include: